fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6d.md

 #### Exercise 6.22

 Implement voting for anecdotes using again the React Query.
-The application should automatically render the increased number of votes for the voted anecdote
+The application should automatically render the increased number of votes for the voted anecdote.

 </div>